To keep water quality high, water quantity must be adequate and managed effectively to meet competing needs.

 Part of TVA's river stewardship is not only managing the water system for flood control, navigation and recreation, but also to maintain adequate water supply for other crucial uses.
 There must be enough water available for TVA to cool its own nuclear and fossil power plants.
 There must be enough available to serve the agricultural and industrial customers who keep our economy strong.
 And there must be enough to support plant and animal life—including the drinking and cooking water that sustains human health.

-The Tennessee River Watershed will add 1.1 million more residents to the existing 5.1 million by 2040.
+The Tennessee River Watershed will add 650,000 more residents to the existing 5.2 million by 2045.
 Additionally, growth in urban areas around the region—some of which are already facing water-supply challenges—will put increased pressure on the TVA region’s water resources.

 TVA is working with other federal agencies, state and local governments, and communities across the TVA region to meet these challenges.
 The goal is working together to ensure adequate, sustainable supplies of water to support the region’s continued growth.